Old Fort Aldermen agree not to make changes regarding Sunday beer sales

 The town officials later heard from Danny and Denisa Allison who also encouraged them to embrace change and new businesses.

-“I’ve never seen the enthusiasm of the people of this town that I have seen out here tonight,” said Danny Alison.
+“I’ve never seen the enthusiasm of the people of this town than I have seen out here tonight,” said Danny Alison.
 “It is refreshing.”

 “Let’s work together to define the future but first we need to be open to joining the 21st century,” said Denisa Allison.